Code & Data

 Human face modeling

-- Multilinear autoencoders (WACV 2018): code to learn a multilinear model from a large database with missing and noisy data efficiently using a novel autoencoder architecture that fixes the decoder to a tensor-based model.
-On this page, the optimized face model can also be downloaded.
+- Multilinear autoencoders (WACV 2018): multilinear model learned from a large database with missing and noisy data efficiently using a novel autoencoder architecture that fixes the decoder to a tensor-based model and code to use this model.

 - Robust multilinear model learning framework for 3D faces (CVPR 2016): code to learn a multilinear model of high quality from a database with missing data, partial data, and erroneous correspondence information.
 On this page, the optimized face models can also be downloaded.